-Be sure to include a return address…if you do not, your mail will not be delivered.
-Similarly, postcards that meet any of the following criteria will be returned to sender (or stored with the inmate’s property):
+Mail without a return address will not be delivered.
+Plus, mail that meets any of the following criteria will be returned to sender:

 - postcards that have been altered from their original forms,

-- postcards marked with paint, crayon, glitter, cloth, stains, stickers, lipstick, perfume, etc., or
+- mail marked with paint, crayon, glitter, cloth, stains, stickers, lipstick, perfume, etc., or

-- postcards depicting nudity, suggestive images, weapons, gang references, criminal activity or any other images that may incite violence, racism or riot.
+- mail depicting nudity, suggestive images, weapons, gang references, criminal activity or any other images that may incite violence, racism or riot.

-Paperback books, newspapers and magazines are the only packages that inmates may receive…and that is only if they are mailed directly from the publishing company or a reputable online distributor such as Amazon.com or BarnesandNoble.com.
+Paperback books, newspapers and magazines are the only packages that inmates may receive, and they must be mailed directly from the publishing company or a reputable online distributor such as Amazon.com or BarnesandNoble.com.

 The Ventura Main Jail offers a variety of services to its inmates.
 Examples of some of these services include: